dmbarbour/wikilon/docs/AwelonLang.md

 Use of annotations can augment static type analysis by providing a validation.
 Structural and substructural assertions mentioned above can be validated statically.
 A remaining concern is typing of conditional behavior.
 As described under *Data* earlier, we can represent conditional data types:

-        sum     S (S B → S') (S A → S') → S' opt     S (S   → S') (S A → S') → S' bool    S (S   → S') (S   → S') → S'
+        (sum)   S (S B → S') (S A → S') → S'

-A runtime could support type assertions `(sum)`, `(opt)`, and `(bool)` to support static type analysis and detection of errors.
-If necessary, these assertions could be weakly verified dynamically.
-But with static verification, we can unify the `S` and `S'` types and hence detect inconsistencies between the left vs. right paths.
+        (opt)   S (S   → S') (S A → S') → S'

-In context of staging, it seems useful to shift some annotations to 'case' expressions. expressions independently of the boolean value.
+        (bool)  S (S   → S') (S   → S') → S'

-Recursive types can potentially be recognized by use in context of fixpoint functions.
-However, annotations for common types like `(nat)`, `(list)`, `(text)`, `(binary)` certainly would not hurt.
-Also, we might benefit from specialized static safety analysis for accelerated structures like KPNs.
+A runtime could support type annotations `(sum)`, `(opt)`, and `(bool)` to support static type analysis and detection of errors.
+With static verification, we can unify the `S` and `S'` types and hence detect inconsistencies between the left vs. right paths.
+Recursive types can potentially be recognized by use in context of evaluation with fixpoint functions, but support for `(nat)` and `(text)` and `(binary)` and so on could also be useful.

-Type declarations can also be represented at the dictionary and application layers, using simple conventions like `foo.type` to declare a type for `foo`.
+Sophisticated type declarations might be represented at the dictionary and application layers, using simple conventions like `foo.type` to declare a type for `foo`.
 Declared types are accessible for refactoring, rendering, and reflection.
-And they can potentially be more expressive than simple annotations can readily support.
-For example, a system might support [dependent types](https://en.wikipedia.org/wiki/Dependent_type) and auxiliary proofs with sufficient reflection on the dictionary.
+And they can potentially be more expressive than annotations readily support.
+A sophisticated system might support [dependent types](https://en.wikipedia.org/wiki/Dependent_type) and auxiliary proofs with sufficient reflection on the dictionary.

 *Aside:* Awelon systems are free to consider non-terminating evaluation to be an *error*, and perform static termination analysis by default.
-This analysis must be sensitive to arity annotations so we can support coinductive data types.
+Termination analysis, of course, should be sensitive to arity annotations so we can support coinductive data types.

 ## Gradual Typing and Macro Evaluation